 Many things can cause kidney pain.
 It can be due to health problems such as:

-- Bleeding in the kidney (hemorrhage)
+- Bleeding in the kidney, also called a hemorrhage.

 - Kidney cancer or a kidney tumor

-- Kidney infection (pyelonephritis)
+- Kidney infection (also called pyelonephritis)

 When to see a doctor

-- You have fever, body aches and fatigue
+- Have fever, body aches and fatigue.

-- You've had a recent urinary tract infection
+- Had a recent urinary tract infection.